Turkiye Vakiflar Bankasi TAO

 How much of Turkiye Vakiflar Bankasi's waste is recycled or recovered?

 In 2023, Turkiye Vakiflar Bankasi reported a total waste generation of 755 metric tonnes, of which 97.26% was recovered through recycling, reuse, or composting.
-This high recovery rate suggests that Turkiye Vakiflar Bankasi has implemented strong circular economy practices and actively prioritizes sustainable waste management.
+This high recovery rate suggests that Turkiye Vakiflar Bankasi has implemented strong circular economy practices and actively prioritizes sustainable waste management. a

 Has Turkiye Vakiflar Bankasi reduced its environmental waste footprint over time?

-Since 2021, Turkiye Vakiflar Bankasi's total waste generation increased by 60.56%, including a 22.3% increase in 2023, indicating a persistent upward trend that may reflect scaling operations, inefficiencies in resource use, or a lack of effective waste minimization practices.
+Since 2021, Turkiye Vakiflar Bankasi's total waste generation increased by 60.56%, including a 22.3% increase in 2023, indicating a persistent upward trend that may reflect scaling operations, inefficiencies in resource use, or a lack of effective waste minimization practices. a

-Over the same period, Turkiye Vakiflar Bankasi's waste recovery rate remained stable both in the long term and in 2023, suggesting limited progress, or consistent recovery performance, without major shifts in strategy.
+Over the same period, Turkiye Vakiflar Bankasi's waste recovery rate remained stable both in the long term and in 2023, suggesting limited progress, or consistent recovery performance, without major shifts in strategy. a

 Overall, Turkiye Vakiflar Bankasi's waste generation is rising, yet its recovery rates have remained stagnant.
 This suggests that the company’s operational growth is not being matched by parallel improvements in its waste treatment practices, potentially increasing its environmental footprint.